FAQ for homebirth

 A lot of what you can have can be sourced by yourself.
 This includes things like: paracetamol, hot water bottle/wheat bag, massage oil, TENS machine, birthing pool (can be bought or hired online).
 We can also order some dihydrocodiene tablets on your behalf for you to pick up from your GP.
 When the midwives arrive, we bring Entonox (gas and air) with us.

 Of course!
 You can change your mind at any point during pregnancy or even in labour itself.
 We’re here to help provide a safe and positive experience at home and if you don’t feel right at home anymore then we’ll help transfer you to hospital instead.

 Where can I find more information?

-We are more than happy to speak to you over the phone or via email about homebirth (contact details here).
+We are more than happy to speak to you over the phone or via email about homebirth (view our Contact us Webpage for further information).
 We also run a free session called Meet the Midwife which is run by the team and goes through a lot of information about homebirth and gives you an opportunity to meet one of the team in person (this can be booked via eventbrite)